chef-boneyard/delivery_self_guided_trial/aws.md

         mkdir environments

 3. Edit your environment file
-    * README.md in [delivery-cluster](https://github.com/opscode-cookbooks/delivery-cluster) has documentation about all the options in this file.
+    * The README.md in [delivery-cluster](https://github.com/opscode-cookbooks/delivery-cluster) has documentation about all the options in this file.
 This example gives you the minimal cluster setup.
 Be sure to replace values with those appropriate for your setup.

         ```vi environments/delivery-cluster.json```